jmframe/nh-libtorch/lstm-bmi/README.md

 * pickle

 A trained LSTM model will run on any basin with the required inputs.
 But be cautious ensure the model was trained and tested appropriately.
 The trained model included here was trained on ~80 basins from those chosen to be included in the NWM V3.0
-The first steo to running the LSTM is to make sure a python environment containing pytorch, and a few others (listed above), is installed and activated.
+The first step to running the LSTM is to make sure a python environment containing pytorch, and a few others (listed above), is installed and activated.
 The easiest way to do that is to download the environment file from [NeuralHydrology](https://github.com/neuralhydrology/neuralhydrology/tree/master/environments)
 With the environment available, use Anaconda to [install the environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment): `conda env create -f environment_cpu.yml`.
 If you can load in the environments without Anaconda, that should be just fine.
 The Jupyter Notebook "lstm-bmi.ipynb" has an example of running the model.
 The basic steps to run are:
 0. `conda activate pytorch_environment`